MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/qanda.md

 # Q&A in Power BI embedded analytics

-Power BI embedded analytics offers you a way to incorporate [Q&A](pbi-glossary.md#qa) into an application and allow your users to ask questions using natural language and receive immediate answers in the form of visuals like charts or graphs.
+Power BI embedded analytics offers you a way to incorporate [Q&A](pbi-glossary.md#qa) into an application.
+Your users can ask questions using natural language, and receive immediate answers in the form of visuals like charts or graphs.

 ![Q&A Interactive question in an embedded frame](media/qanda/embedded-qanda.gif)